bouncmpe/labs344/README.md

 ### 1) Using Docker Engine

 > :warning: You need [Docker Engine](https://docs.docker.com/engine/) installed on your system to proceed.
 You can install the engine for Ubuntu by following [installation steps](https://docs.docker.com/engine/install/ubuntu/).
-We can also follow [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) to run `docker` without `sudo`.
+You can also follow [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) to run `docker` without `sudo`.

 You can pull the container using the command:
 ```